MSREnable/HandsFreeSoundJam/src/dsp/surgeon/README.md

 # Surgeon

 Four-operator FM synthesizer.
-Surgeon was the third synthesizer built for EyeJam.
+Surgeon was the third synthesizer built for MSHFSJ.
 Compared to [Trinity](../trinity/README.md), the interface is somewhat cleaner internally.
 Because the general eyejam clip launching interface was completed at this point, there was never an effort to play surgeon as a standalone.